-The calculation of short-run own-price elasticities using the parameter estimates from Table 7 and elasticity formulae in Table 2 yielded implausible estimates and are not reported.
+The calculation of short-run own-price elasticities using the parameter estimates from Table 7 (including all insignificant parameter estimates) and the elasticity formulae in Table 2 yielded implausible estimates and are not reported.
 Instead, Table 8 reports elasticities calculated using only ECM parameter estimates in Table 7 that are statistically significantly different from zero.
 The short-run own-price elasticity estimates are smaller than their long-run equivalent, which is consistent with the hypothesis that households' full response to price changes is not instantaneous but instead take time to adjust.
 The short-run price elasticity estimate for solid fuel is -0.12, with the estimate from the QUAIDS with demographics model not credible.
 The short-run own-price elasticity for oil is roughly -0.3, gas roughly -0.25 and electricity -0.2.
-By contrast Lyons et al. (2009) estimate a short-run own price elasticity for an aggregate fuel product of -0.53within a nine category AIDS model estimated for Ireland covering the period 1976-2003.
+By